 For each step, calculate the hip range of motion by subtracting the minimum hip angle from the maximum hip angle.

 For each step, calculate the knee range of motion by subtracting the minimum knee angle from the maximum knee angle.

+Save the processed data to a specific folder on the computer in order to use it for further analysis.

 Data analysis